USS S-2: Service history

-The two divisions operated from the Cavite Naval Station during the three years following their arrival on 1 December 1921.
-They frequently visited Chinese ports at Shanghai, Yantai, Qinhuangdao, Qingdao, Amoy, and Wusong during this period.
-On 29 October 1924, Far East duty was terminated for the divisions and they departed for the west coast of the United States.
+The two divisions operated from the Cavite Naval Station, during the three years following their arrival on 1 December 1921.
+They frequently visited Chinese ports, at Shanghai, Yantai, Qinhuangdao, Qingdao, Amoy, and Wusong, during this period.
+On 29 October 1924, Far East duty was terminated for the divisions, and they departed for the West Coast.
 S-2, however, remained behind.
 On 5 November, her status was reduced to, in commission, in reserve.
 Retaining a partial crew for maintenance and readiness, she remained in reserve until 5 May 1928, when she again was commissioned in full.

+S-2 spent the rest of May, June, and July, in China, then resumed operations in the Philippines, which she continued until ordered to return to the Philadelphia Navy Yard, for inactivation.

+Fate

-S-2 spent the rest of May, June, and July in China, then resumed operations in the Philippines which she continued until ordered to return to Philadelphia, Pennsylvania, for inactivation.
-She departed Manila on 27 April 1929 and sailed via Guam, Pearl Harbor, California, and the Panama Canal to the Naval Shipyard at Philadelphia, Pennsylvania.
-Arriving on 5 August, S-2 was decommissioned there on 25 November.
-After being stripped, she was struck from the Naval Vessel Register in 1931 and sold on 14 September of that year.
+She departed Manila, on 27 April 1929, and sailed via Guam, Pearl Harbor, California, and the Panama Canal, to Philadelphia.
+Arriving on 5 August, S-2 was decommissioned there on 25 November 1929.
+After being stripped, she was struck from the Naval Vessel Register in 1931, and sold on 14 September, of that year.